Workout Recovery: Tips, Tricks & Why it Matters

 Sweat isn’t just water, though.
 It also contains electrolytes, which consist of sodium, potassium, chloride and other essential minerals that maintain our fluid balance.
 However, long-duration or intense exercise typically requires extra electrolyte replacement due to heavy sweating.

-Popular ways to reap the electrolytes your body needs in a workout recovery state include sports drinks and coconut water (we vote for the latter).
+Popular ways to reap the electrolytes your body needs in a workout recovery state include sports drinks and coconut water.
 These options contain nifty electrolytes that can help replenish these minerals and may help you avoid common side effects—adios, muscle cramps, dizziness and nausea!

 Workout recovery supplements